executors/executors/wording.md

 |------------|----------|
 | `x.require(p)` <br/> `require(x,p)` | Returns an executor object with the requested property `p` added to the set.
 All other properties of the returned executor are identical to those of `x`, except where those properties are described below as being mutually exclusive to `p`.
 In this case, the mutually exclusive properties are implicitly removed from the set associated with the returned executor. <br/> <br/> The expression is ill formed if an executor is unable to add the requested property. |

 The current value of an executor's properties can be queried by calling the `query` function.
-This function behaves according the table below.
-In the table below, `x` denotes a (possibly const) executor object of type `X`, and `p` denotes a (possibly const) property object.
+This function behaves according the Table below.
+In the Table below, `x` denotes a (possibly const) executor object of type `X`, and `p` denotes a (possibly const) property object.

 | Expression | Comments |
 |------------|----------|